CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Conclusion

 \section{Conclusion}

-No prior work assessed the CTAP Authenticator API, a critical API exposed by a client to an authenticator to manage, create, and delete credentials.
+No prior work assessed the CTAP Authenticator API, a critical surface exposed by a client to an authenticator to manage, create, and delete credentials.
 We address this gap by presenting the first security and privacy evaluation of the CTAP Authenticator API.
-We uncover two classes of protocol-level attacks capable of abusing the API.
-The CI attacks spoof a CTAP client to a victim authenticator to factory reset, track, and DoS the authenticator.
-The AC attacks utilize a MitM position to change user CTAP API calls to an API desired by the attacker, potentially destructive while stealing their authorization.
-We deploy the first CTAP client impersonation in FIDO2, enabling an attacker to call CTAP APIs without authorization or user interaction.
-We also introduce a novel attack strategy called API confusion, which changes, without user consent, the API called by the user to an API chosen by the attacker.
+We uncover two classes of protocol-level attacks that abuse it.
+The CI attacks spoof a CTAP client to a target authenticator.
+The AC attacks leverage a MitM position to change CTAP API calls made by the user to an API desired by the attacker while stealing their authorizations.
+They utilize API confusion, a novel attack strategy within FIDO2.

-We uncover \attacks\ new proximity-based and remote attacks that can severely impact millions of FIDO2 users.
-For example, our attacks delete FIDO2 credentials and master keys (security breach) and track users through their credentials (privacy breach).
-The attacks are effective on the entire FIDO2 ecosystem as they target \vulns\ vulnerabilities we discovered in the CTAP specification.
-These flaws include the lack of CTAP client authentication and improper API authorizations. \aname\ attacks are low-cost, as they do not require specialized or expensive equipment, and stealthy, as they do not trigger unexpected user interactions.
+We uncover \attacks\ CI and AC attacks, impacting millions of FIDO2 users.
+They can be deployed by a proximity-based or a remote attacker.
+For example, they delete FIDO2 credentials and master keys (security breach) and track users through their credentials (privacy breach).
+Our attacks are effective on the entire FIDO2 ecosystem as they target \vulns\ vulnerabilities we discovered in the CTAP specification.
+These flaws include the lack of CTAP client authentication and improper API authorizations.
+The \aname\ attacks are low-cost, as they do not require specialized equipment, and stealthy, as they do not trigger unexpected user interactions.

-We develop the \toolkit\ toolkit to test our attacks with a low-cost setup and on a large scale.
-It includes a CTAP testbed with a virtual relying party and a virtual client, a CTAP client NFC impersonator (i.e., malicious Proxmark scripts and Android NFC app), and enhanced Wireshark dissectors for CTAP.
+We develop the \toolkit\ toolkit to test our attacks with a cheap setup.
+It includes a CTAP testbed with a virtual relying party and a virtual client, four CTAP clients that deploy our attacks (e.g., Android apps and Proxmark3 scripts), and an enhanced Wireshark dissector for CTAP.
 We successfully exploit \auths\ authenticators and \rps\ relying parties from leading FIDO2 players such as Yubico, Feitian, Google, Microsoft, and Apple.
-We develop \counters\ effective and legacy-compliant countermeasures to fix our attacks and their root causes.
+We design \counters\ legacy-compliant countermeasures to fix our attacks and their root causes.